Hispaniolan Trogon <- Two of the 31 Island Endemics -> Antillean Piculet

 This park can be reached from any of the major highways heading west from Santo Domingo.
 See this Google map that starts at the Botanical Garden: https://goo.gl/maps/7N5b1EUwM8R2

-The last part is tricky- following Carretera Sanchez Vieja through the town of Nigua, there's a left fork, then a left turn at a little street with a chain link fence that goes in along some businesses and finally across from a bus depot, you'll see a big wood gate w/ a sign for the Parque Ecologico.
+The last part is tricky- following Carretera Sanchez Vieja through the town of Nigua, there's a traffic circle that you'll come out of bearing left, then 450 meters to a left turn at a little street with a chain link fence, then about 1 KM past homes and businesses and finally across from a bus depot, you'll see a wooden gate w/ a sign for the Parque Ecologico.
 That's where our Google map ends.
-But that's where you go in and head to a parking area.
-From there, go on foot down to the water's edge, and from there, you can first go either direction, left or right.
-Then upon returning, continue to the other extreme.
-Also, head out to the rocky beach.
-It's worth taking time to explore the whole area.
+It is usually open every day, starting at 7AM.

 More sub-pages coming soon and others still under construction!
 (KEEP CHECKING BACK or E-MAIL US FOR INFO!!)